NAKAMURA BAIGYOKU II

 Comments:

 Nakamura Baigyoku II was a kaneru yakusha, excelling in both jidaimono and sewamono.
-He played a lot with the Kamigata stars Jitsukawa Enjaku I and Nakamura Ganjirô I.
+He performed a lot with the Kamigata stars Jitsukawa Enjaku I and Nakamura Ganjirô I.

 Nakamura Baigyoku II playing the role of the warrior Kumagai Jirô Naozane in the drama "Genpei Sakigake Tsutsuji", commonly called "Ôgiya Kumagai" (Kôbe 1915)